FMH is an acronym that stands for “Figlie Mariae Hortus,” Latin for “Daughters of Our Lady of the Garden.”

 Times have changed, but apostolic needs, to date, have remained basically the same since 1829.
 The spirit of St. Anthony Gianelli, a man of vision, lives on in the apostolate and the ideals of his daughters who daily invoke his assistance.
 Gianelli’s apostolic spirit helps them to work together for the greater glory of God and the salvation of people in a generous attitude of love and poverty.

 Since the foundation of their Institute, the Sisters have dedicated their efforts to serving in nursery schools, elementary and secondary schools, colleges, training schools, hospitals, social services, mission places, nursing homes, vocational centers, and parishes.
 Thus, in addition to the communities in Italy, the Daughters of Our Lady of the Garden’s mission has expanded throughout the world.
-At the present they also serve in Uruguay, Argentina, Palestine, Brazil, Spain, the U.S.A., Paraguay, Chile, India, the Democratic Republic of Congo, Bolivia, and Papua New Guinea.
+At the present they also serve in Uruguay, Argentina, Palestine, Brazil, Spain, the U.S.A., Paraguay, Chile, India, the Democratic Republic of Congo, and Bolivia.